How to Care for Aging Parents: 15 Steps To Take Now for the Future

 Happy young mixed race mother enjoying baking with her little daughter in the kitchen at home.
 Little hispanic girl smiling while helping her mother cook a meal at home

-Start teaching your little ones important life skills like cooking, cleaning, and money management at a young age.
-It helps them develop a sense of independence and the more self-sufficient they are, the less you'll have to juggle when the sandwich years hit.
+Start teaching your little ones important life skills, like cooking, cleaning, and money management at a young age.
+Not only does it help them develop a sense of independence and confidence, but the more self-sufficient they are, the less you will have to juggle when the sandwich years hit.

 Tip #4: Explore respite care options.